 Privacy and security

 Although not as crucial as some of the other aspects that we’ve mentioned, general usability is still an important factor in choosing the best Android VPN client for your needs.
 What is the user interface like?
 Is the program quick to start?
-How many resources does it take, and does it slow your phone down significantly?
-All of these factors have to be taken into consideration when choosing between the various VPN Android apps on the market.
+How many resources does it use, and does it slow your phone down significantly?
+All of these aspects have to be considered when choosing between the various VPN Android apps on the market.

 Price and value